rodumani/CS374/dp8/FinalReport.md

 1. What part of the UI implementation did you contribute to?

 - Adding a tag to a file.
-- Remiving a tag
+- Removing a tag
 - Handling keyboard input

 2. What worked well and not in your team?
 How did you overcome any hurdle in teamwork?
 What lesson about teamwork did you learn that you might apply to your next team project?

 - The teamwork was really great.
 Every meeting was done very efficent so that we had never been spending whole night to write a report or prepare something.
-- Luckly, everything was fine.
+- Luckily, everything was fine.
 Sometimes one of team members was sick or tired.
 Then we all understood his health and let him rest.
 He worked really well after getting better.
 - For a good teamwork, understand and trust each other is the most important thing.
 We trusted each other, so we let him rest when he was sick or tired, as we knew that he will be better and do his work well on next time.

 3. Throughout the team-based design project experience, what did you learn about the user-centered design process and web-based GUI implementation?